Kraven the Hunter: The Unbeatable Squirrel Girl

-At the time when Venom encountered some Dinosaur People in the sewers, Kraven the Hunter followed Venom and killed an Ankylosaurus-type Dinosaur Person before engaging Venom in battle.
+When Venom encounters some Dinosaur People in the sewers, Kraven the Hunter follows Venom and kills an Ankylosaurus-type Dinosaur Person before engaging Venom in battle.
 He was fended off by Venom, who vowed to fight Kraven again.
-Upon the news of Dinosaur People being found beneath the streets of New York City, Mayor Wilson Fisk and NYPD Commissioner Chris Rafferty appointed Kraven the Hunter to lead a SWAT Team into the sewers and eliminate them.
-When Venom deactivated each trap and confronted Kraven, Venom was caught off-guard when Kraven the Hunter revealed his secret ally Shriek, who used her attacks on Venom and then collapsed the ceiling over him.
-Shriek then tells Kraven the Hunter that she can have Eddie Brock's head after the mission is done.
-As the Dinosaur People feed on the rats that enter their lair, Kraven the Hunter sneaks up on some Dinosaur People and kills them.
-Venom catches up to Kraven the Hunter and fights him and Shriek.
+After the Dinosaur People's existence is made public, Mayor Wilson Fisk and NYPD Commissioner Chris Rafferty appointed Kraven to lead a SWAT team into the sewers and eliminate them.
+Venom deactivated each trap and confronted Kraven.
+Venom was caught off-guard when Kraven revealed his secret ally Shriek, who used her attacks on Venom and then collapsed the ceiling over him.
+Shriek then tells Kraven that she can have Eddie Brock's head after the mission is done.
+As the Dinosaur People feed on the rats that enter their lair, Kraven sneaks up on some Dinosaur People and kills them.
+Venom catches up to Kraven and fights him and Shriek.
 With help from Tana, Venom stated that the Dinosaur People were not killing anybody and that they are only surviving underground.
-Kraven the Hunter and Shriek are arrested by the NYPD, as the captain stated that he never liked Kraven the Hunter anyway.
+Kraven and Shriek are arrested by the NYPD, as the captain stated that he never liked Kraven anyway.

-Kraven the Hunter was hired by the evil organization Rampart to lure Captain America to them.
-After a brief struggle with Kraven the Hunter, Captain America was frozen in ice by Rampart's freeze cannon.
+Kraven the Hunter is hired by the evil organization Rampart to lure Captain America to them.
+After a brief struggle with Kraven, Captain America is frozen by Rampart's freeze cannon.

 Squirrel Girl has helped Kraven reform, teaming up with him to fight other villains, even establishing a friendship with him.
 She helps Kraven realize that Spider-Man is not even close to being the most dangerous prey in the Marvel Universe.